Matthias-adR/bifin/README.md

 Oh well.
 On Bluefin or Bazzite with GNOME, type `sudo bootc switch ghcr.io/matthias-adr/bifin`.
 This is not intended for general use and may break any time though, be warned.

+Niri is not configured by default, you'll need to figure that out in order to automatically start DMS.

 ## Credits

 The folks over at Fedora and Bluefin are wonderful people. :D